9fizikyusuferen/fizikyusuf/README.md

-First 500gr ground meat put the large pot.Second add grated onion and other ingredients.Then knead them in 10 minute.After then give walnut to kneaded ingredients .Finaly oven them at 180 degrees in 45-50 minutes.Your meatballs are ready.
+First 500gr ground meat put the large pot.Second add grated onion and other ingredients.Then knead them in 10 minute.After then give walnut to kneaded ingredients .Finaly cook them oven to 180 degrees for 45-50 minutes.
+Your meatballs are ready.